Recruit training in the Israel Defense Forces: Combat training

 In combat units, the goal of basic training, in addition to imparting the military mentality, is to teach combat skills, physical fitness, and social cohesion.
 To enter a combat unit, a cadet must meet the Medical profile demanded by that unit.
 The minimum medical profile required to enter a combat unit is 72, signifying a moderate medical impairment, and those with profile 72 are eligible for a variety of combat positions but considered unfit for infantry service.
 All infantry soldiers must have a minimum medical profile of 82, which signifies only a slight problem, and soldiers in elite units must have a profile of 97, signifying full physical and mental health, though some minor health problems (such as eyeglasses with a small number) may not be enough to disqualify a candidate.
 Basic training for combat units generally lasts four months and ends with a final march, after which the recruits are sworn into the IDF.

 Afterwards, recruits go through advanced training which lasts between four months and a year in regular combat units, with the length of advanced training depending on the unit.
+Combat training in elite commando units can last between 15 and 22 months, depending on the unit.
 The final step for ground combat units is the "Masa Kumta" (Beret March), during which recruits must march between 20 and 45 miles depending on their unit at night in combat gear carrying stretchers.
 After completing the march, soldiers receive the beret of their unit and are formally inducted into the IDF.
-Combat training in elite commando units can last between 15 and 22 months, depending on the unit.

 The training course for pilots at the Israeli Air Force Flight Academy takes three years to complete, and is followed by a year of operational training.

 Cadets for some special forces units and pilots in training also endure a two-week course in surviving captivity toward the end of their training, in which they are taken by surprise in a mock kidnapping and held in prison-like conditions for two weeks, during which they are interrogated, threatened, subjected to physical violence, and forced to perform demeaning activities.